 When charges are not brought within the time limit, they can no longer be brought against you.

 Through 18 U.S. Code Se.
 3282, the general federal statute of limitations for felonies is five years.
-This means that if a charge is not brought within five years of the supposed offense, the government can no longer bring the charges against you.
+If a charge is not brought within five years of the supposed offense, the government can no longer bring the charges against you.

 The decision to cooperate with the government should not be made without the assistance of an attorney.